apostrophecms/sanitize-html/README.md

 ### Browser

-*Think first: why do you want to use it in the browser?* Remember, *servers must never trust browsers.* You can't sanitize HTML for saving on the server anywhere else but on the server.
+*Think first: why do you want to use it in the browser?* Remember, *servers must never trust browsers*.
+You can't sanitize HTML for saving on the server anywhere else but on the server.

 But, perhaps you'd like to display sanitized HTML immediately in the browser for preview.
 Or ask the browser to do the sanitization work on every page load.
 You can if you want to!